Iota113/ip/docs/README.md

 * **Format:** `drecur <index>`
 * **Example:** `drecur 1`

+<a name="sync"></a>
+### sync
+calls on task generators to create an instance of the task.
+Read more on how this works under the [**Recurring Tasks**](#recurring_tasks) section.
+* **Format:** `sync`

+<a name="storage"></a>
+## Saving and Loading Data
+Data is saved automatically every time a task or recurring task is added, deleted, marked or unmarked.

+Tasks and Recurring Tasks are stored in text files: _sandrone_tesk_list.txt_ and _sandrone_task_generator_list.txt_ respectively.

+Both files are kept in a _data_ folder that is created in the same folder as the .jar file.

+The two text files are loaded from the folder upon initialization of the app.

+<a name="recurring_tasks"></a>
 ## Recurring Tasks
 Recurring tasks are implemented using a corresponding generator for each type of task.
-These generators store a LocalDate that indicates the next date a task is to be added to the list of tasks; and advances said date when such a task is added.
+These generators store a LocalDate called nextInitDate that indicates the next date a task is to be added to the list of tasks.

-Every generator stores a blueprint of the task which it uses to generate instances of it as a recurring task.
+Every Recurring Task (generator) stores a blueprint of the task which it uses to generate instances of it as a recurring task.

+There are plans for automating this process in the future, but it is done manually now by the user -- The generator creates an instance of this task with the `sync` command, which generates an instance of the task for all tasks with their next initialization date not set to some date after today, and advances the nextInitDate.